Krein signatures of transfer operators for half-space topological insulators: Introduction

-Next let us come to references on the second part of the paper, namely edge states and transfer operators for half-space restrictions of two-dimensional periodic tight-binding models.
-While such edge states, also called Tamm states \cite{Tam} or Shockley states \cite{Sho}, have been known for a long time, they more recently started playing a prominent role in the theory of quantum Hall systems \cite{Hal,Hat} and topological insulators \cite{KM,SRFL}.
-One way to characterize these latter solid state materials is by the existence of edge states that are not exposed to Anderson localization.
-The topological protection of the extended edge modes is linked precisely to the non-trivial invariants studied in this paper.
-Furthermore, the invariants of the symmetry class discussed in Section~\ref{sec-RealIndex} are relevant for the existence Majorana edge modes (see Section~\ref{sec-PHop}).
-The symmetries and invariants of the transfer operators also determine which of the quasi-one-dimensional Dirac Hamiltonians discussed in \cite{LSS} is the adequate effective model Hamiltonian for the edge states.
-There is a vast recent literature on topological insulators and it seems impossible to cite all important works here, but all information relevant for the present paper is contained in \cite{SRFL}.
-In particular, the Bogoliubov-de Gennes Hamiltonians studied in Sections~\ref{sec-pp} and \ref{sec-dd} can be found there (see also the forthcoming \cite{DDS}).
+Edge states of quantum systems, also called Tamm states \cite{Tam} or Shockley states \cite{Sho}, have been known for a long time.
+More recently they started playing a prominent role in the theory of quantum Hall systems \cite{Hal,Hat} and topological insulators \cite{KM,SRFL}.
+One way to characterize these latter solid state materials is by the existence of edge states that are not susceptible to Anderson localization.
+The topological protection of the extended edge modes is linked to the non-trivial topological invariants.
+These invariants have been extensively studied in the mathematical physics literature \cite{ASV,GP,PS}.
+Here we present an alternative perspective on topological edge states of half-space tight-binding models by analyzing the spectral theory of the transfer operators describing the formal solutions of the associated Schr\"odinger equation on a half-space.
+In contradistinction to most prior works \cite{Hat,ASV,GP,AEG}, these transfer operators act parallel to the boundary, and {\em not} perpendicular to it.
+They act on infinite dimensional Hilbert spaces and this opens the way for a much richer spectral theory.

-The framework of matrix valued periodic operators used below (see Section~\ref{sec-periodic}) slightly extends our own prior work \cite{ASV} which also contains the definition of edge states (which can already be found in \cite{DS} that we were not aware of before).
-The calculation of the edge states is recapitulated from \cite{ASV} in Section~\ref{sec-calcsig} and this can be reinterpreted as a technique to calculate the unit eigenvalues of the half-sided transfer operators parallel to the boundary, thereby fully developing the ideas only sketched in \cite{SB}.
-Let us point out that also in \cite{ASV} transfer operators play a prominent role, but rather those in the direction perpendicular to the boundary, while here the transfer operators parallel to the boundary are the main object of study.